Frequently Asked Questions

 What is “Sports Day”?

 On Sports Day, the children will compete in the morning at the field of Busbridge Infant School and children from Years R, 1 and 2 competing first followed by KS 2.
 Parents are invited to watch and cheer them on.
 Children compete in and for their houses and should wear their house colour if possible.

 A Catholic school

 What exactly is a School Mass?

-Every term the school and parish join together for a special ‘School Mass’ at 10:15am at St Joseph’s Church in Milford.
+Every term the school and parish join together for a special ‘School Mass’ at one of the three parish Mass centres.
 Some children will undertake to read the readings whilst others will want to read a Bidding Prayer or take part in the Offertory Procession.
 All children and their families are warmly invited to attend.
-Children should be in school uniform.

 Can I attend school services?

 Parents and parishioners are warmly welcome when Mass is celebrated in school.
 Parents may also attend Class Celebration Assemblies.
 Should there be any other occasion where parents are welcome to attend we will let you know in the weekly newsletter.

 What is the Wednesday Word?

-This leaflet is sent out, one per family, every Wednesday.
+This leaflet is sent out via email every Wednesday.
 This initiative is funded by both the school and the parish.
 Every Wednesday, a ‘word’ (inspired by the Sunday Gospel) will be suggested for you and your family to talk about in your home.
 This new weekly Family Time has been structured around the Sunday Gospel because evidence shows that Gospel values really do help family relationships to thrive.
 The Wednesday Word 'Family Time' leaflet is designed to ensure that all family members feel included.
 It presents an effective way for even the busiest of parents to enrich relationships with their children through spending a very special five or ten minutes together each week.

 What is the First Holy Communion programme?